 The vast majority of these visitors have an excellent time and encounter absolutely no troubles or problems.

 That said, make sure you exercise common sense.
 Stay in a safe accommodation, don’t walk alone in unlit areas and don’t interact with any suspicious people.
 And make sure you take out a travel insurance policy!
-We recommend World Nomads.
+I recommend World Nomads.

 World Nomads will keep you covered in the event of any accident or incident – and they’ll make sure that any mishap isn’t an outrageously-expensive slip-up.
 Check their rates here.